Sa Re Ga Ma Pa Challenge 2005: Episode 19

 The judges said that the competition was very good.
 Daler Mehndi said that they should not try to copy Lata or Asha and that they did not copy anybody.
 Jasraj differed, saying that all of them had copied at some point, pointing out that even Lata, in her initial days, copied Shamshad Begum and Noorjahan.
 It is by following these great singers that one can learn and pass on the heritage.
 Daler, luckily, did not fight, and said that contestants should follow these great singers but evolve your own identity, targeted at Keka.
 For Ujjaini, he said that she sang well, but should concentrate more.
 For Nihira, he said that she should work on her body language which seems like she is the only one good here.

 For the boys, he said that Vishwas is very good and has got good talent, which will take him far.
 For Vineet, he said that there is a little problem but was very vague.

 Nihira and Vineet got green cards.
 Nihira did mention that she will work on her body language if it was creating a misunderstanding.
 Daler interrupted, saying that if there was a misunderstanding, they would have chosen Ujjaini.
-Keka chose the yellow card herself, saying that she did not sing well and will try and be better tomorrow.
+Keka chose the yellow card herself, saying that she did not sing well and will try to be better tomorrow.
 Ujjaini said that Nihira deserved it today.

 Vishwas said that he was looking for a hattrick, but he is happy because his younger brother has won.
 Vineet was asked by Himesh not to become proud and be a good human being.
 He started crying, saying that he was under lot of stress for the last three days.
 When asked why, Vishwas said that they are very close and since the day Vineet found out that he has to compete with his big brother, he has been upset.
 Jasraj jokingly mentioned that then he should have sung really badly.